Medium Rare in French: All 4 Doneness Levels in France, Pronounced

 Core temperature: 50° to 55°C (122° to 131°F)

-rare or steak saignant being cut into slices on cutting bord
+rare steak in French (saignant) being cut into slices on cutting board

-A rare steak in French is steak “saignant,” which literally means bloody steak.
+A rare steak in French is steak “saignant,” which means bloody steak.

 It’s pretty common to order steaks and hamburgers with low-fat content rare (saignant).